List of ministries and departments of the Government of India

-The Government of India exercises its executive authority through a number of government ministries or departments of state.
+The Government of India exercises its executive authority through several government ministries or departments of state.
 A ministry is composed of employed officials, known as civil servants, and is politically accountable through a minister.

 Most major ministries are headed by a Cabinet Minister, who sits in the Union Council of Ministers, and is typically supported by a team of junior ministers called the Ministers of State.
+A union minister is also known as a cabinet minister.

 Some ministries have subdivisions called departments.
-For example, the Ministry of Communications has two departments - the Department of Telecommunications and Department of Posts.
+For example, the Ministry of Communications has two departments - the Department of Telecommunications and the Department of Posts.